umple/umple/README.md

 The project homepage is located at http://umple.org/

 ##Development
-Umple is developed in itself, guaranteeing robustness, hence the Umple compiler has to be distributed with the source (in the releases directory).
+Umple is developed in itself, guaranteeing robustness, the most recent version of the compiler must be used to compile itself.
+See the wiki for development setup.

 Development follows a model-driven, test-driven, agile, continuous-integration process.
 Umple is hosted currently on Github at http://code.umple.org.
 It was first released in 2007, and the master was on Google Code from 2011 to 2015.